 Monarchy, Wars and Diplomacy

-Dr David Worthington, Dr Iain MacInnes, Dr Kathrin Zickermann, Dr Lucy Dean, Dr Stephen Bowman, Dr Linsey Hunter, Dr Philippa Woodcock
+Dr David Worthington, Dr Iain MacInnes, Dr Kathrin Zickermann, Dr Lucy Dean, Dr Stephen Bowman, Dr Philippa Woodcock

 Staff in this research alliance utilise cultural and social history approaches to explore the intersections between formal state-state relations, trade, religion, and wider publics.
 The alliance’s work is international, transnational, and cross-period.

-The group has a strong interest in the historical experience of Anglo-Scottish cross-border relations, with Hunter having interests in this area through the study of charters and legal documents.
+The group has a strong interest in the historical experience of Anglo-Scottish cross-border relations.
 Woodcock and Bowman have both adopted a cultural approach to foreign relations, with Woodcock’s interest in material culture existing alongside her work on informal diplomacy in early-modern France.
-Bowman, meanwhile, has published on the use of cultural diplomacy to support formal twentieth-century UK-US relations and is currently developing interests in Scottish-American cultural exchange.
+Bowman, meanwhile, published on the use of cultural diplomacy to support formal twentieth-century UK-US relations and is currently developing interests in Scottish-American cultural exchange.

-Staff have actively sought to present their research in imaginative ways, with Dean playing a leadership role in the community-based Perth Carthusian Charterhouse Project while MacInnes and Hunter have both explored how the medieval exists in the popular imagination, including in graphic novels.
+Staff have actively sought to present their research in imaginative ways, with Dean playing a leadership role in the community-based Perth Carthusian Charterhouse Project while MacInnes has explored how the medieval exists in the popular imagination, including in graphic novels.
 MacInnes has also been quoted in the press in relation to the 2018 film Outlaw King.